Anjeetha/Customer-RFM-Analysis-Segmentation/README.md

 * **Frequency:** Total count of transactions per unique customer.
 * **Monetary:** Total gross transaction value accumulated by the customer.

+ ## 🎯 Business Problem

+Treating every customer with the same marketing strategy can lead to inefficient use of promotional resources.

+The objective of this project was to identify:

+- Which customers show the strongest purchasing behaviour?
+- Which customers are more recently engaged?
+- Which customers contribute higher purchase value?
+- How can customers be grouped into meaningful loyalty tiers?
+- What type of marketing strategy should be used for each group?

 ## 🛠️ Tech Stack & Libraries

 * **Language:** Python 3.x